 The day started by heading through Abingdon to meet back up with the Thames - passing through the arrival of a fun fair on the way.

-This muddy trip out of Abingdon continues on - not helped by the covering of the trees - but having passed under the railway line the going starts to get better, as the route heads more out across open fields on the left hand side.
+This muddy trip out of Abingdon continues on for some distance - not helped by the covering of the trees - but having passed under the railway line the going starts to get better, as the route heads more out across open fields on the left hand side.

 |

-As you start to close in on Radley, the general scenery also starts to improve, and then at Radley itself you get to acquaint yourself with that favored Oxford pastime of rowing.
+And as we start to close in on Radley, the general scenery also starts to improve - and at Radley itself we get to acquaint ourselves with that favored Oxford pastime, of rowing.

 |